Inverse $t$-source problem and a strict positivity property for coupled subdiffusion systems: Introduction

 \section{Introduction}

-With the maturation of fundamental theories of time-fractional partial differential equations, coupled subdiffusion systems have gradually attracted attentions of applied mathematicians in recent years.
+With the maturation of fundamental theories of time-fractional partial differential equations, coupled subdiffusion systems have gradually attracted the attention of applied mathematicians in recent years.
 Basic well-posedness for mild solutions to weakly-coupled subdiffusion systems was established in Li, Huang and Liu \cite{LHL23}, and Li, Liu and Wada \cite{LLW26} discovered new long-time decay patterns which never occur in single equations.
-Meanwhile, several related inverse problems were studied e.g.\! in \cite{FLL25,FL25}.
+Meanwhile, several related inverse problems were studied, e.g., in \cite{FLL25,FL25}.
 Nevertheless, in comparison with the abundant achievements for the single counterpart, coupled subdiffusion systems are still awaiting further investigations especially in the directions of qualitative properties and various types of inverse problems.
+For the single counterpart, inverse source identification problems have been extensively studied under various conditions.
+For instance, inverse source problems within abstract frameworks of positive operators, including hypoelliptic diffusion and subdiffusion equations, were established in \cite{RTT19}.
+More recently, these formulations have been successfully extended to complex evolutionary and non-linear environments by Ashurov and his co-workers; we mention the time-dependent identification problem for a fractional telegraph equation \cite{AS24} as well as the source identification problem for a nonlinear subdiffusion equation \cite{AM25}.

 Within such a circumstance, this article is concerned with an inverse problem on determining the temporal component of the source term as well as a related strict positivity property for coupled subdiffusion systems.
 To begin with, we formulate the mathematical model under consideration.
 Let $T>0$ be constant and $\Om\subset\BR^d$ ($d\in\BN:=\{1,2,\dots\}$) be an open bounded domain whose boundary $\pa\Om$ is sufficiently smooth.
 Fix $K\in\BN$ and let $\al_1,\dots,\al_K$ be constants satisfying $1>\al_1\ge\cdots\ge\al_K>0$.
 In this article, we are concerned with the following initial-boundary value problem for a coupled system of subdiffusion equations